PHP Strings

 You can enclose strings within single quotes or double quotes.
 The difference is that within single quotes, a string is exactly as it is represented, but within double quotes, some rules are applied before showing the final result.
 There are two elements that double quotes treat differently than single quotes: escape characters and variable expansions.

-When using the single quote, the only escape characters that work are the backslash (\\) and single-quote (\') characters.
+So, the only escape characters that work are backslash (\\) and single-quote (\') characters.
 Escaping the backslash is only necessary before a single quote or at the end of the string.

 $c = 'World';